davetron5000/optparse-plus/tutorial/6_refactor.md

 end
 ```

-Let's create some methods first to clean up this, and then see if any classes emerge.
+Let's use method extraction to clean this up before we worry about classes.
+This exercise will help us identify classes we can
+create later.

 ```ruby
 main do |repo_url|